jlguenego/node-expose-sspi/README.md

 npm run test:proxy
 ```

-The reverse proxy do an authentication and gives the authentication info to the target server in the `x-sso` HTTP header.
+The reverse proxy performs an authentication and gives the authentication info to the target server in the `x-sso` HTTP header.

 ## Browsers